Pragatisharma100/Agentic-AI/Class12/README.md

 5. Before a tool is called
 6. After a tool is called

-This concept isn't LangChain-specific — Google's Agent Development Kit calls the same idea a "callback."
-It maps to something every developer already does in regular code: deciding what happens before/after a given action.
+This concept isn't framework-specific — it's the same pattern developers already use in regular code: deciding what happens before/after a given action.
 Middleware just applies that pattern formally to an agent's execution flow.

-**Reliability note (from Q&A):** telling a model "don't call this tool more than twice" in a prompt is not reliable — models can ignore it, and it breaks if you swap models.
-Enforcing limits in code (via middleware) is deterministic in a way prompt instructions never are.

 ---

-## 2. Built-in Middleware Reference
+## 🛠️ Built-in Middleware Reference

 ### 2.1 Summarization Middleware

 **Purpose:** Compress conversation history to manage token usage/cost as a conversation grows.

+**Analogy:** Think of this like taking meeting notes.
+After a 2-hour meeting, you don't need every word — you need a summary.
+Similarly, as a conversation gets long, older messages get condensed into a summary to save tokens and keep the agent focused on recent context.

 ```python
 from langchain.agents import create_agent